Fractured Magic: Chapter Sixteen

 Roman and the orinians have to find their way off Unity's island.

-Pressure closed around her, her muscles tensing and locking at the numbing cold.
-She almost couldn’t engage them, her limbs dragging and her heart pounding as she pushed toward the surface, swimming on and on until she thought she’d never breathe again.
+Pressure closed around her while her muscles tensed and locked against the numbing cold.
+It took all her strength to move them, her limbs dragging and her heart pounding as she pushed slowly toward the surface, swimming on and on until she thought she’d never breathe again.
 She’d die here, so close to freedom but stuck in Unity’s shadow.
+And after the show she’d just put on, how embarrassing would that be?

 “Ivey!”
 Maebhe shouted.

 “Go,” Ivey urged, and Maebhe didn’t hesitate to obey.
-They’d had enough of a break that she could run again, the stitch in her lungs from the long sprint not so sharp.
-As they rounded the tunnel’s bend, Maebhe heard the clang of a bullet striking metal and looked back to see.
-Were they trying to shoot the door open?
+They’d had enough of a break that she could run again, the stitch in her lungs from the long sprint not so sharp anymore.

 “Where’s Roman?”
 Dinara asked suddenly, making Maebhe trip over her own feet.
 When no one answered, she stopped, dug her heels in, and repeated, “Maebhe.
 Where’s Roman?”

-“He...he told us to go on without him,” Maebhe admitted.
+“He told us to go on without him,” Maebhe admitted.

-“Ms. Condeh, you can’t—,” Ivey started.
+“Ms. Condeh, you can’t—”

-Seeing that glint in her eye, Ivey rocked back on his heels, which Maebhe was beginning to recognize as the sign he was about to give in.
-Maebhe decided for him, standing up on the tips of her toes to lift the manhole cover, then twining her fingers together and holding them low, so Dinara could step up for a boost.
-“Go on.
-I’ll come with you,” she offered.
+Seeing that glint in her eye, Ivey rocked back on his heels.
+Maebhe was beginning to recognize that as a sign he was about to give in, so Maebhe decided for him, standing up on the tips of her toes to lift the manhole cover, then twining her fingers together and holding them low so Dinara could step up for a boost.
+“I’ll come with you,” she offered.

 “You’re soaking wet, clearly freezing, and you’re an orinian.
 Don’t be silly, Maebhe.
-Get somewhere safe — that’s what Roman wanted, right?”
+Get somewhere safe—that’s what Roman wanted, right?”
 Dinara asked.

 Unable to trust her own voice, Maebhe nodded.
 Her extremities were still numb, but she certainly felt the sting of tears behind her eyes.
 “Good luck.”

-Looking at the buildings all around her, she gave a start when she realized where she’d ended up: in an alley behind the theater, of all places.
+Looking at the buildings all around her, Dinara gave a start when she realized where she’d ended up: in an alley behind the theater, of all places.
 Frantic bells rang somewhere in the distance, and Dinara partially slid the cover back on the manhole with her boot before setting out in search of information.

 Dinara stumbled back, more dazed at the voice than the actual collision.
 “Roman!” she cried.

 Maybe it was the tears pooling in her eyes, but he didn’t scold her, only sighed.
 “Not all of it is mine.
 I’m okay, see?” he said gently.
-He moved his hand to her arm, gave it a gentle squeeze.
+He moved his uninjured hand to her arm, gave it a gentle squeeze.
 “Did you come up through one of the grates?
 Where?”

 “Back at the theater,” Dinara whispered.